 The doctrinal backbone for taking the interim operating covenant seriously is the Delaware Court of Chancery’s 2020 decision in AB Stable VIII LLC v.
 MAPS Hotels and Resorts One LLC, affirmed by the Delaware Supreme Court the following year.
 The target there was a luxury-hotel platform; the buyer walked when the seller responded to the pandemic by closing two hotels ahead of schedule, reducing staffing at the others, and pausing non-essential capital spending.
 The seller’s argument was that its operational changes were — and had to be — the “ordinary course” for the circumstances.
 Vice Chancellor Laster disagreed.
 “Ordinary course of business consistent with past practice” means what it says: the comparator is the target’s own past practice, not a reasonable response to changed conditions.
 The covenant is read against the party seeking to escape it.

-The Harvard Corporate Governance Forum’s contemporaneous analysis walks through the reasoning, and the takeaway for deal lawyers is that a court applying ordinary contract-interpretation principles to the standard interim covenant language will not credit a seller’s argument that “the customer asked me to amend the contract” is itself ordinary course.
+The Harvard Corporate Governance Forum’s contemporaneous analysis walks through the reasoning, and the takeaway for deal lawyers is that a court applying ordinary contract-interpretation principles to the standard interim covenant language will not credit a seller’s argument that “the customer asked their lawyer to amend the contract” is itself ordinary course.
 The asks come in ordinarily enough — but acceding to them is not ordinary.
 Acceding to them in the way an unhurried seller would accede to them, after a longer negotiation and with a different counter-position, is the comparator the covenant points to.
 The covenant does not say “ordinary course for a seller under deal pressure.”
 It says “ordinary course.”

 What that means in operating terms is that the seller who signs a material contract amendment without buyer consent during the interim period is taking on real breach risk.
 The buyer may not walk — most buyers are too far along the runway to want to walk — but the buyer now has leverage.
 The standard repricing of that leverage is a purchase-price adjustment, an enhanced indemnity, or a new closing condition, and the same dynamic shows up in the way interim-breach exclusions get negotiated in rep & warranty insurance.
 Founders who do not understand the covenant tend to find out that they have given the buyer a free option to repaper terms that were closed at signing — including, in Delaware, under the anti-sandbagging default that lets a buyer enforce breaches it knew about.